oceanum/zarrio/docs/source/index.rst

 Intelligent Chunking Analysis
 -----------------------------

-zarrify provides intelligent chunking analysis:
+zarrio provides intelligent chunking analysis:

 Automatic Recommendations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When no chunking is specified, zarrify automatically analyzes the dataset and provides recommendations:
+When no chunking is specified, zarrio automatically analyzes the dataset and provides recommendations:

 .. code-block:: python